HaythamT95/BookScraping/README.md

 So the software has to identify which book can be readable.
 After finding the readable books I save their links then download them to my PC and then upload them to the datebase.

-**for Part 2 please click this link**: https://github.com/HaythamT95/BookWebScraping.git
+**For part 2 please click this link**: https://github.com/HaythamT95/BookWebScraping.git